NocturnalSolutions/KituraBook/1-hello-world.md

 Logging can be quite helpful when developing web applications.
 To that end, IBM has developed [LoggerAPI](https://github.com/IBM-Swift/LoggerAPI), an API for logging implementations, and [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), a lightweight implementation of a logger for that API.

 Try adding the HeliumLogger package to your project now.
 (You don’t need to add the LoggerAPI package, as it is already a dependency of Kitura.)
-Run `swift package fetch` again so that SPM downloads HeliumLogger and adds it to your project.
+Run `swift package resolve` again so that SPM downloads HeliumLogger and adds it to your project.
 Import LoggerAPI and HeliumLogger into your `main.swift` file, then add the following lines immediately following the `import` statements:

     let helium = HeliumLogger(.verbose)
     Log.logger = helium